Pet Businesses

 Is a pet store profitable?

-Do I need a license for a pet store?
+Do I need a license to sell live animals at a pet store?

 How long does it take to start a pet store?